timescale/docs/install/installation-archlinux.md

     psql (14.3)
     Type "help" for help.
     ```
 1. At the `psql` prompt, create an empty database.
-Our database is
+This database is
     called `tsdb`:
     ```sql
     CREATE database tsdb;